Auckland Zoo: History and major events

 In August 1960, Derek Wood from Chester Zoo was appointed as zoo supervisor.
 Wood brought with him a male giraffe named John from England's Regent's Park Zoo to establish a new herd.
 Wood's first report in 1961 was positive and called for pairing of animals, improvements to accommodations, and a nocturnal house for New Zealand's national icon the kiwi.
 310,500 people visited the zoo in this year.
 Also in 1961 a female elephant, Malini, arrived from Singapore, she was a long-awaited companion for Jamuna.
 Public feeding continued at the zoo and the perennial problems with rats, eels and flooding was still ongoing, there was pressure on the facilities and ablutions, many were still the originals from opening and the first serious calls for expansion began.

 A second group of four tea party chimpanzees had arrived in 1959 and by February 1963 the council conceded that the tea parties had become unsafe to continue.
 However, they had become established, popular, and profitable, and Wood was instructed by the council to investigate importing additional chimpanzees.
 Change in British legislation and the New Zealand Customs Department blocking of an import permit finally ending the parties with the final one taking place in May 1964.
-These chimpanzee displayed abnormal, anti social behaviour for the rest of their lives.
+These chimpanzee displayed abnormal, anti-social behaviour for the rest of their lives.

 Nick died in 1961, followed by Minnie in 1964.
 The following month, Josie gave birth to an infant which died a few weeks later.
-Sissy also gave birth that year to a female named Suzie, who was handraised by keepers.
+Sissy also gave birth that year to a female named Suzie, who was hand-raised by keepers.
 Sissy gave birth to Suzie's younger sister, Sally, in 1970.
 Suzie and Sally did not participate in the tea-parties and were later successfully introduced into a group of mother raised chimpanzee to form a natural social group.

 The tea party chimps remained at the zoo until their deaths as they were unable to be introduced to the wild group in the 1980s.
 Charlie died in 1971, Sissy in 1980 and Little Jane in 1987.
 After Josie died in 1999 and Bobby in 2004, Janie, remained alone, until her death on 11 October 2013, aged 60.